 - Sore, red, swollen throat

-- Swollen, tender lymph nodes in the neck and behind the ears
+- Swollen lymph nodes in the neck and behind the ears

-Over the counter pain medicine—nonsteroidal anti-inflammatory drugs (NSAIDs) may help with discomfort
+- Over the counter pain medicine—to ease discomfort

 American Academy of Otolaryngology—Head and Neck Surgery